Skip to footer content

 Frequently Asked Questions

-To use IronPDF in a Java project, you need the Java Development Kit (JDK), Maven, and the IronPDF for Java library added as a dependency in your Maven project's pom.xml file.
+To set up a PDF project using IronPDF in Java, you need the Java Development Kit (JDK), Maven for dependency management, and you must include the IronPDF library in your project's pom.xml file.

-How do you import classes from a PDF library in Java?
+How do you manipulate PDF files in Java?

-What is the method to save a password-protected PDF document in Java?
+What are the steps to open an encrypted PDF in Java?

 Darrius Serrant